tecki/ebpfcat/ebpfcat/ebpf.rst

 Getting started
 ---------------

-As a simple example for EBPF we write an XDP program which simply counts incoming packages.
+As a simple example for eBPF we write an XDP program which simply counts incoming packages.

 We start with declaring the variables that we want to see both in the